 NOTE: In some documents and websites, you may see the term Montagnais used instead of Innu.
 This was the name given to the Innu People by European settlers so I am choosing to use Innu as this how they identify themselves in their language.

 If you’re all about the local experiences like I am, then Baie-Comeau is a must-visit.
 This is where the foodies come to play!
 Treat yourself to the flavours of the region at what is said to be the top restaurant in the city, La Cache d’Amélie.
 For over 25 years, they have been sharing “boreal cuisine” and those flavours inspired by the land and sea.
 Afterwards, head to Microbrasserie St-Pancrace to try their Crâââbe beer that’s brewed with crab shells!
 Sounds a little too weird?
-Not for me, I can’t wait to try it myself!
-Think it’ll taste fishy?
-I’ll give you the lowdown once I experience it myself.
+Not for me, it’s actually quite delicious!
+It doesn’t taste fishy by any means but rather a hint of sea air if that makes sense.
+I can see why they always sell out so quickly!

 Did you know you can explore nine (that’s right, NINE) different ecosystems in a single day?
 It’s true!
 Head to Parc Nature de Pointe-aux-Outardes where you can enjoy the boreal forest, sand dunes, a salt marsh and more.
 It’s also said to be one of the best spots for birdwatching in Quebec!
-I’m not much of a birder myself, though I’m much more interested in speaking with Wabush, an Innu elder who shares his knowledge of traditional Indigenous activities with all who will listen.
+Though if you’re lucky, you’ll be able to speak with an Innu elder during your visit so that you can learn more about the traditions of the Innu People.

 There are some great accommodation options in Baie-Comeau.
 Though if you’re going to stay anywhere, it has to be at the Parc Nature de Pointe-aux-Outardes in one of their five giant birdhouses!
 Each one is inspired by a species of bird found within the park meaning you’ll have to return again and again so you can experience them all.
 They’ve truly gone the extra mile as your bed is even cozied up inside a giant nest!
 It is a little outside the city so it might make for a good spot to stay before making your way fully to Baie-Comeau, but you really don’t want to miss out on this unique accommodation option in Quebec.